fbpx

 Email: MFCUreferrals@atg.wa.gov

-Report suspected fraudulent activity involving the medicaid program.
+Report suspected fraudulent activity involving the Medicaid program.

 Medicare Information and Fraud Reporting